 While in Athens I took a 4 hour cooking class at “The Greek Kitchen” and learned to make this delicious tzatziki, the best I ever tasted, along with several other traditional Greek specialties and a trip to the market (butcher, fish, and produce markets ).
 It's so simple to make and is a great appetizer dip for dolmades, raw vegetables, or as a sauce over chicken or vegetables.
 I’m working on updating the blog with the other specialties so please standby . 😋

-Notes: In the class we omitted the carrot and I omitted it as well for this posting because I prefer Tzatziki without carrot.
+Notes: Our original recipe was from the class I took in Greece however we found a better recipe and prefer it to the original posting.
+In the class we omitted the carrot and I omitted it as well for this posting because I prefer Tzatziki without carrot.
 Feel free to add it as original recipe states.

 One of our best Sunday morning memories is of our mother frying meatballs for our Sunday dinner.
 There is something to be said for the wonderful aroma of meatballs frying along with the anticipation of the meal to follow, as it was usually shared with grandparents, aunts, uncles, and cousins.
 It wasn't just a meal...it was an event!
 Sundays were always special in our home because we would get to spend time with our cousins who we had so much fun with.
 As soon as Mom started placing the cooked meatballs in the bowl we would sneak into the kitchen to grab them out of the bowl while they were still hot; a tradition that our children and husbands still carry on today!
 Most of our followers know my husband Jack has celiac disease and I've had to adapt all our recipes to gluten-free when cooking for him.
 Converting some recipes can be quite challenging; however, I used some really good GF Italian style bread crumbs to substitute for the Italian bread and Jack loves them!
 Without a doubt the best Italian style Gluten-Free meatballs ever! 😋😋